mjhouse/deaf/README.md

 -symbols and then write the resulting symbol table back into a file.
-Existing toolkits generally don't have this capability, or it's very limited and oriented toward cybersecurity tasks like injecting telemetry or redirecting relocations.
+Existing toolkits generally don't have this capability, or it's very limited and oriented toward cybersecurity tasks like injecting telemetry or inserting malicious relocation records.
 If you want remove the body, symbol and relocation records of a particular function from a library, then shift all following functions forward, then update any relocation/init or preinit array references, you just *can't*.

 DEAF exists specifically to make things like this possible.